Safety of oral bisphosphonates in moderate-to-severe chronic kidney disease: a bi-national cohort analysis.

 Robinson DE., Ali MS., Pallares N., Tebé C., Elhussein L., Abrahamsen B., Arden NK., Ben-Shlomo Y., Caskey FJ., Cooper C., Dedman D., Delmestri A., Judge A., Pérez-Sáez MJ., Pascual J., Nogues X., Diez-Perez A., Strauss VY., Javaid MK., Prieto-Alhambra D.

 Bisphosphonates are the first-line treatment for preventing fractures in osteoporosis patients.
-However, their use is contraindicated or to be used with caution in chronic kidney disease (CKD) patients, primarily due to a lack of information about their safety and effectiveness.
-We aimed to investigate the safety of oral bisphosphonates in patients with moderate-to-severe CKD.
-Using primary-care electronic records from two cohorts, CPRD GOLD (1997-2016) and SIDIAP (2007-2015) in the UK and Catalonia, respectively.
+However, their use is contraindicated or to be used with caution in chronic kidney disease (CKD) patients, primarily because of a lack of information about their safety and effectiveness.
+We aimed to investigate the safety of oral bisphosphonates in patients with moderate to severe CKD, using primary-care electronic records from two cohorts, CPRD GOLD (1997-2016) and SIDIAP (2007-2015) in the UK and Catalonia, respectively.
 Both databases were linked to hospital records.
 SIDIAP was also linked to end-stage renal disease registry data.
-Patients with CKD stage 3b-5, based on 2 or more estimated glomerular filtration rate measurements less than 45 ml/min/1.73m2 , aged 40 years or older were identified.
-New bisphosphonate users were propensity-score-matched with up to five non-users to minimise confounding within this population.
-Our primary outcome was CKD stage worsening (eGFR decline or renal replacement therapy).
-Secondary outcomes were acute kidney injury, gastrointestinal bleeding/ulcers, and severe hypocalcaemia.
+Patients with CKD stages 3b to 5, based on two or more estimated glomerular filtration rate measurements less than 45 mL/min/1.73 m2 , aged 40 years or older were identified.
+New bisphosphonate users were propensity score-matched with up to five non-users to minimize confounding within this population.
+Our primary outcome was CKD stage worsening (estimated glomerular filtration rate [eGFR] decline or renal replacement therapy).
+Secondary outcomes were acute kidney injury, gastrointestinal bleeding/ulcers, and severe hypocalcemia.
 Hazard ratios (HRs) were estimated using Cox regression and Fine and Gray sub-HRs were calculated for competing risks.
-We matched 2,447 bisphosphonate users with 8,931 non-users from CPRD and 1,399 users with 6,547 non-users from SIDIAP.
-Bisphosphonate use was associated with greater risk of CKD progression in CPRD (HR [95% CI]: 1.14 [1.04, 1.26]) and SIDIAP (HR: 1.15 [1.04, 1.27]).
-No risk differences were found for acute kidney injury, gastrointestinal bleeding/ulcers, or hypocalcaemia.
+We matched 2447 bisphosphonate users with 8931 non-users from CPRD and 1399 users with 6547 non-users from SIDIAP.
+Bisphosphonate use was associated with greater risk of CKD progression in CPRD (sub-HR [95% CI]: 1.14 [1.04, 1.26]) and SIDIAP (sub-HR: 1.15 [1.04, 1.27]).
+No risk differences were found for acute kidney injury, gastrointestinal bleeding/ulcers, or hypocalcemia.
 Hence, we can conclude a modest (15%) increased risk of CKD progression was identified in association with bisphosphonate use.
 No other safety concerns were identified.
-Our findings should be considered before prescribing bisphosphonates to patients with moderate-to-severe CKD.
+Our findings should be considered before prescribing bisphosphonates to patients with moderate to severe CKD. © 2020 American Society for Bone and Mineral Research (ASBMR).